 - Mechanical, Maritime and Materials Engineering (3mE)

-For every would-be doctoral candidate of TU Delft, a check of their eligibility is standard procedure.
-This means that, besides a letter and a CV, all applications must include scans of the (highest) diploma and transcript.
+An eligibility check of all prospective doctoral candidates is standard procedure at TU Delft.
+This means that, besides a letter and a CV, all applications must include scans of the applicant’s (highest) diploma and a transcript.
 Furthermore, at the start of their Doctoral Programme all doctoral candidates must be registered as such at the TU Delft Graduate School.
-For more information about registration and the required documents see Intake Meeting.
+For more information about registration and the required documents, see Intake Meeting.